dboyko44/ML-Final-Project/README.md

-# ML-Final-Project
+# RPI Men’s Lacrosse Game Performance Prediction -Devon Boyko

 This project uses data from the 2022-2023 RPI Men's Lacrosse team.
-The data was collected using Polar heart monitors.
-The goal of this project is to predict performance based on data from practices and games.
+The data was collected using Polar heart monitors and the Polar Team Pro System.
+The goal of this project is to create a model to predict performance in games based on multiple types of data from the days leading up to a game to be able to optimally prepare for games.
+Updated data can be downloaded from the Polar Team website, but the data used in the project is attached.
+The code used to analyze the data is also attached.
+Once the data is imported, the code can be run straight through and will provide the desired outputs.